-Moving forward, consultations will involve more locals at community-level and will be conducted based on (i) on ground presence (in-person meetings, when possible and safe); and (ii) remote consultations if/when access to areas are limited, be that due to security or covid-restrictions.
+Consultations were conducted with the participation of representative from local authorities, community committees at local levels as well as direct and indirect beneficiaries.
+These consultations were conducted through (i) on ground presence (in-person meetings, when possible and safe); and (ii) remote consultations if/when access to areas was limited due to security or covid-restrictions.

-Consultation for the development of subsequent RPs (based on the principles in this RF and focused on beneficiaries/Project Affected Persons (PAPs)/relevant communities/other stakeholders) are to be held prior to subproject implementation of a given subproject involving resettlement and/or economic displacement.
-In most instances, the relevant implementing agency would conduct consultations (including with women, minorities, and vulnerable populations) in the sub-project area and will record attendance (gender disaggregated) and key takeaways for inclusion in the related RP.
+Consultation for the development of subsequent RPs (based on the principles in this RF and focused on beneficiaries/Project Affected Persons (PAPs)/relevant communities/other stakeholders) are to be held prior to sub-project implementation of a given sub-project involving resettlement and/or economic displacement.
+In most instances, the relevant implementing agency conducted consultations (for Parent Project with women, minorities, and vulnerable populations) in the sub-project area and recorded attendance (gender disaggregated) and key takeaways for inclusion in the related RP.

-Disclosure & Notification Procedures: in instances where non-government or communal land is required, the Government will issue a notice which indicates the:
+Disclosure & Notification Procedures: in instances where non-government or communal land is required, the Government issued (Parent Project) or will issue a notice which indicates the:

-- Government's proposal to acquire the land.

-- Purpose for which the land is needed.

-- Proposal or plan may be inspected at various access points, including offices of the local authorities in the project governorate, during working hours.

-- PAPs may, by written notice, object to the transaction giving reasons for doing so, through the project's GRM with copies shared with to the local authorities. - Timeline for filing objections following the first public announcement or appearance of the notice. - Project team will ensure that PAPs have received this notification ahead of time
+- Government's proposal to acquire the land. - Purpose for which the land is needed. - Proposal or plan may be inspected at various access points, including offices of the local authorities in the project governorate, during working hours. - PAPs may, by written notice, object to the transaction giving reasons for doing so, through the project's GRM with copies shared with to the local authorities. - Timeline for filing objections following the first public announcement or appearance of the notice. - Project team will ensure that PAPs have received this notification ahead of time

-Approval and Disclosure of RF and subsequent RPs: This RF and subsequent RPs are to be approved/cleared by the government of Yemen and implementing partners, translated into local language, and disclosed to the PAPs and stakeholders in a culturally appropriate manner.
+Approval and Disclosure of RF and subsequent RPs: This updated RF and subsequent RPs are to be approved/cleared by the government of Yemen and implementing partners, translated into local language (Arabic), and disclosed to the PAPs and stakeholders in a culturally appropriate manner.
 Principles for disclosure should follow the guidance provided in the project's Stakeholder Engagement Plan, specifically for guidance on ensuring understanding amongst illiterate groups (e.g., use of pictures when needed to depict the process followed; orally delivering the messages; etc.).